Hugo0512/Visionome/README.md

 # Visionome

-Visionme is an intelligence agent involving four functional networks: stage 1 for screening abnormal people in populations, stage 2 for localizing anatomical parts and foci in images, stage 3 for determining the attributes of anatomical parts and foci, stage 4 for providing treatment recommandations.
+Visionme is an intelligence agent involving four function: stage 1 for screening abnormal people in populations, stage 2 for localizing anatomical parts and foci in images, stage 3 for determining the attributes of anatomical parts and foci, stage 4 for providing treatment recommandations.

 Please feel free to contact us for any questions or comments: Wangting Li, E-mail: liwangting@gzzoc.com.